Migrating from Cocoa

 Conceptually, windows and views represent the same constructs in UIKit as they do in AppKit.
 In implementation terms, however, the two platforms implement windows and views quite differently.
 In AppKit, the

 Another difference between iOS and OS X relates to the use of windows.
-Whereas a OS X application can have any number of windows, most iOS applications have only one.
-When you want to change the content displayed by your application, you swap out the views of your window rather than create a new window.
+Whereas a OS X app can have any number of windows, most iOS apps have only one.
+When you want to change the content displayed by your app, you swap out the views of your window rather than create a new window.

-In iOS 3.2 and later, gesture recognizers provide a target-action model for responding to standard touch-based gestures such as taps, swipes, pinches, and rotations.
+Gesture recognizers provide a target-action model for responding to standard touch-based gestures, such as taps, swipes, pinches, and rotations.
 You can also define your own gesture recognizers for custom gestures.

-For more information about handling events in iOS applications, see Event Handling Guide for iOS.
+For more information about handling events in iOS apps, see Event Handling Guide for iOS.

-For more information about the target-action model in iOS applications, see Event Handling Guide for iOS.
+For more information about the target-action model in iOS apps, see Event Handling Guide for iOS.

 Drawing and printing support

 The drawing capabilities of UIKit are scaled to support the rendering needs of the UIKit classes.
 This support includes image loading and display, string display, color management, font management, and a handful of functions for rendering rectangles and getting the graphics context.
 Apps can deliver data wirelessly to a nearby printer.
 UIKit does not include a general-purpose set of drawing classes because several other alternatives (namely, Quartz and OpenGL ES) are already present in iOS.

 For more information about graphics and drawing, see Drawing and Printing Guide for iOS.

 UIKit provides sophisticated text handling using Text Kit, which is a text system derived largely from existing AppKit classes.
 You can use this support with the built-in text views or with custom views you create yourself.